GoutamGhadai/Final-Capstone-project-Starbucks/README.md

 value - (dict of strings) - either an offer id or transaction amount depending on the record

-### Questions to Answer
-* Q1: Which offers are most effective?
-* Q2: How can we split customers into different group?
-And how each group reacts to the offers?

 ### Results
-The blog post link can be found below:
+The result is described in the blog post whose link is given below:
 * [Blog Post](https://medium.com/@goutam.ghadai2199/analyzing-starbucks-rewards-app-data-f31246a4f878)